lineality/definition_behavior_studies/README.md

 - You have local factors.
 - Other people have different local factors.
-- You need policies to cover all these areas. e.g. The classic example of two distant sister-cities communicating and coordinating about "natural disasters" (flood, storm, quake, etc.) relief and disturbance regimes (modeling/policy/management.)
+- You need policies to cover all these areas. e.g. The classic example of two internationally distant sister-cities communicating and coordinating about "natural disasters" (flood, storm, quake, etc.) relief and disturbance regimes (modeling/policy/management.)
-[e.g. two internationally distant sister-cities]

 2. Love, Act Responsibly Towards, Fulfill Duties Towards